openlattice/openlattice-help-site-old/_guides/integrations-3.md

 ## 2. Launchpad
 Data transfers are obviously integral to using the OpenLattice platform, and we take very seriously the need to provide the highest level of security and transparency.
 For these reasons we have developed a secure and completely open access solution.

-Our [Launchpad](https://github.com/openlattice/launchpad) application eliminates the need for, and questionable security of, email file transfers by allowing you to transfer whole tables or subsets of tables, from your computer or SQL server directly to an OpenLattice server for later integration.
+Our [Launchpad](https://github.com/openlattice/launchpad) application eliminates the need for and insecurity of email file transfers by allowing you to transfer whole tables or subsets of tables, from your computer or SQL server directly to an OpenLattice server for later integration.
 Some advantages of this workflow include:
 * Speeding up integrations by transferring the computing power needed away from client-side computer servers over to OpenLattice servers.
 * If OpenLattice is assisting with your integrations, security is enhanced by reducing the number of software platforms in the workflow process, via eliminating the need to utilize a third-party system (e.g., Dropbox) for transfer of individual files over to OpenLattice.
 * One maintains full control over the data to be integrated from your server into the OpenLattice platform, including any changes over time.